-A country may put up a quota against imports to help their own countries imports compete with certain markets.
+A country may put up a quota against imports to help their own country's imports compete in certain markets.

 If a country imports too much of an item, it could have detrimental effects on its own economy.

 Many people would lose their jobs.